pixel

 When a student reaches age 18 and legally becomes an adult, rights and responsibilities transfer from the parent to the student

 • All rights covered by state and federal legislation automatically transfer to the student when they reach the age of majority.
 Information regarding this transfer of rights at the age of majority must be given to students with an IEP, on or before their 17th birthday.
-Students can choose to allow their parents or an advocate continue to help them with their educational transition plans.
-Many student handbooks address 18 year-olds still in high school.
+Students can choose to allow their parents or an advocate to continue to help them with their IEP and transition planning.

-• Family Educational Rights and Privacy Act (FERPA) General Guidance for Students explains that all rights formerly given to parents under FERPA transfer to the student.
-Students may give written permission from the parent or eligible student in order to release any information from a student’s education record
+• Family Educational Rights and Privacy Act (FERPA) General Guidance for Students explains that all rights given to parents under FERPA transfer to the student at age 18.
+Students may give written permission for their parents to access information in their educational records.

 • Identification cards are issued in Michigan by the Secretary of State.
 This can be done before age 18, there is no minimum age requirement to obtain a state ID card.
 Individuals who are deaf, hearing-impaired, or autistic can request a communication impediment designation be added to driver’s license or state ID to notify law enforcement about your specific communication needs.